 “There’s your heavy opera, where basically people sing foreign and it goes like ‘Oh oh oh, I am dyin’, oh I am dyin’, oh oh oh, that’s what I’m doin’,’ and there’s your light opera, where they sing in foreign and it basically goes ‘Beer!
 Beer!
 Beer!
 Beer!
 I like to drink lots of beer!’, although sometimes they drink champagne instead.
 That’s basically all of opera, reely.”

-Outside of UT Dallas, she recently appeared as Perdita in Lear DeBessonet’s musical adaptation of The Winter’s Tale, directed by Kent Gash for Public Works Dallas at the Dallas Theater Center; as Elizabeth in the historical stage play Juneteenth by Greg Ellis; as a street performer with PULSE Dallas; and as Prince Orlofsky (Die Fledermaus) with North Carolina’s Little Opera Company of Charlotte.
+Outside of UT Dallas, she has appeared as Perdita in Lear DeBessonet’s musical adaptation of The Winter’s Tale, directed by Kent Gash for Public Works Dallas at the Dallas Theater Center; as Elizabeth in the historical stage play Juneteenth by Greg Ellis; as a street performer with PULSE Dallas; and as Prince Orlofsky (Die Fledermaus) with North Carolina’s Little Opera Company of Charlotte.

 In summer 2018, she studied and performed with Opera in Concert in Italy under the direction of Edward and Heather Crafts.
 She continues to study with Edward Crafts in Dallas and acts as the marketing coordinator for Opera in Concert.